 Understanding Discovery's Unusual Options Activity

-On Monday, shares of Discovery (NASDAQ:DISCA) saw unusual options activity.
-After the option alert, the stock price moved down to $27.96.
+Shares of Discovery (NASDAQ:DISCA) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $28.63.

 - Sentiment: BULLISH